Importance of Cyber Security in Singapore [2024]

 • Privacy and Identity Protection:

-In Singapore, people’s personal data is mostly protected by cybersecurity measures that guarantee private and secure storage of sensitive data, including identification records and financial information.
+In Singapore, people’s data is mostly protected by cybersecurity measures that guarantee private and secure storage of sensitive data, including identification records and financial information.

 • Prevention of Identity Theft: